AdobeDocs/uxp-indesign/src/pages/scripts/concepts/script-lifespan/index.md

 # Script lifespan
-UXP scripts, like JavaScript, is single-threaded and non-blocking.
+UXP scripts, like JavaScript, are single-threaded and non-blocking.
 It lives until the last statement in the execution stack.

-Let's understand this with very simple examples.
+Let's understand this with a very simple example.

 <CodeBlock slots="heading, code" repeat="2" languages="JavaScript, Text" />